RabbitSnore/CLIMR/README.md

 ### Validation Studies

+In part to assist with the selection of studies that would be theoretically informative to replicate, we have conducted a series of studies assessing measures of mental abstraction/concreteness.
+These validations studies are reported in a preprint available here: https://osf.io/preprints/psyarxiv/v6xt4

 - [Validation Study 1: BIF, Categorization, Segmentation](reports/CLIMR_validation_report.md)
 - [Validation Study 2: Interval Estimation](reports/CLIMR_validation-2_report.md)
 - [Validation Study 3: Linguistic Measures](reports/CLIMR_validation-3_report.md)

 ### Pretests and Examination of Outcome Measures

+To address reviewer concerns and to validate the procedures used in the replication studies, we have conducted a series of pretests and assessments of potential sources of error.
+These analyses are reported in the documents linked below.

 - [Differntial Effects on BIF Items](reports/CLIMR_bif_report.md)
 - [Relevance of BIF Items to Target Event](reports/CLIMR_action-relevance-pretest_report.md)